jousis9/network_pos_printer/README.md

 <br />

-It lets you send the data to the printer without previewing a document (it is usually used as a receipt print).
+It lets you send the data to the printer without previewing a document (usually thermal printers), with the ESC/POS script.

 Here an example on how to send texts and cut the ticket:
 ```